clozapine - oral, Clozaril (cont.)

 USES: See also Warning section.This medication is used to treat certain mental/mood disorders (schizophrenia, schizoaffective disorders).
 Clozapine is a psychiatric medication (anti-psychotic type) that works by helping to restore the balance of certain natural substances (neurotransmitters) in the brain.Clozapine decreases hallucinations and helps prevent suicide in people who are likely to try to harm themselves.
 It helps you to think more clearly and positively about yourself, feel less nervous, and take part in everyday life.

 HOW TO USE: Take this medication by mouth with or without food, as directed by your doctor.
 If you are taking the tablets that dissolve in the mouth, carefully remove each tablet from the blister pack immediately before taking your dose.
 Allow the tablets to dissolve on your tongue and swallow.
 You do not need to take the dissolving tablets with water.
 Discard any dissolving tablets that have been previously exposed to air due to opened/damaged packaging.
 Do not save them for your next dose.It is important to begin taking this drug at a low dose, increasing your dose slowly, to lessen side effects such as dizziness, drowsiness and seizures.
 Follow your doctor's instructions exactly.
 Your dosage is based on your medical condition and response to therapy.
 Since clozapine can cause a decrease in white blood cells, you will need to get blood tests done regularly as directed.
 Be sure to keep all appointments for these laboratory tests.If you miss your doses for longer than a day or two, consult your doctor for a new schedule to get back to the dose you were on (see Missed Dose section).
 Use this medication regularly in order to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.Do not stop taking clozapine without consulting your doctor.
 Some conditions may become worse when the drug is suddenly stopped.
-Your dose may need to be gradually decreased if the doctor decides that you should stop taking this medication.It may take several weeks before the full benefit of this drug takes effect.
+Also, you may experience symptoms such as severe sweating, headache, nausea, vomiting, and diarrhea.
+To prevent these symptoms while you are stopping treatment with this drug, your doctor may reduce your dose gradually.
+Consult your doctor or pharmacist for more details.
+Report any new or worsening symptoms immediately.It may take several weeks before the full benefit of this drug takes effect.
 Inform your doctor if your condition persists or worsens.

 Report Problems to the Food and Drug Administration